IBM/watson-openscale-samples/training statistics/Score function templates for drift detection.md

 ```

 ### Azure ML Service: <a name="AzureMLService"></a>
 This section provides the score function templates for model deployed in Azure ML Service.
 User needs to consider that online scoring endpoints of Azure ML Service will be used.
-The below snippet is valid for both multiclass and binary classfication model. **As this is online scoring, a cost is associated with the same .**
+The below snippet is valid for both multi-class and binary classification model. **As this is online scoring, a cost is associated with the same .**

-- **Binary or Multiclass Classifier**
+- **Binary or Multi-class Classifier**
 ```
 def score(training_data_frame):
     az_scoring_uri = <EDIT THIS>